 My offer was accepted on an apartment in Ireleth and Askam on 27/7/2020, valuation was booked 4 days later, all came back fine.
 Conveyancer instructed, so the only thing outstanding was my mortgage offer.
 Having made daily calls to Principality and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Principality conveyancing panel.
 Can the lender hold off the offer?

-A lender would not issue an offer until they have details of a lawyer on their panel.
-It can take a few weeks for Barclays to deal with your lawyer's application to be on the Barclays conveyancing panel.
+Mortgage companies tend not to not issue an offer until they have details of a lawyer on their panel.
+It can take a few weeks for Principality to deal with your lawyer's application to be on the Principality conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

 I used Wolstenholmes several years ago for my conveyancing in Ireleth and Askam.
 Now, I need my documents however cannot find the solicitor.
 What do I do?